-This section should be a concise narrative.
-Testimonials and statistics may be included but keep them minimal.
-You can include charts graphs and testimonials in an attachment.
+Since the organizational narrative should be a concise narrative, testimonials and statistics may be included but kept to a minimum.
+You can include charts, graphs, and testimonials in an attachment.

 Don’t waste space on organizational structure or specific details about board members and staff unless the funder has requested that.
-You can include that information in your supporting documents.
-Keep the informational section short (2-3 pages at most) and condense it into a simple story about your organization’s history, current programs, the demographic you serve and where you provide services.
+Otherwise, you can include that information in your supporting documents.
+Keep the informational section short and condense it into a simple story about your organization’s history, current programs, the demographic you serve, and where you provide services.